Dear Parents and Children,

 Seesaw

-Seesaw is not only a useful platform for uploading work, I will also be posting important reminders for you and your children, as and when it is appropriate.
+Seesaw is a useful platform for uploading work, I will also be posting important reminders for you and your children, as and when it is appropriate.
 I would also love to see what you and your children have been up to over the holiday periods.
 If you feel that you have been on a very exciting day out to the park, on a holiday or even a cosy day relaxing on the sofa, please feel free to upload a picture or two onto Seesaw.
 This will help the children to explain to the class what they have done over the holidays and get the chance to share it with their friends!

 Library